Discover more from Productive Flourishing

 You can find more about this roadmapping process, along with other helpful frameworks and resources to help you with your quarterly planning, in the Start Finishing Field Guide.

 Over the years we hosted nine Momentum Days and saw people plan out projects that would significantly impact their businesses, their organizations, and their lives.
+The true magic is in the very real and tangible results our members see because of these coaching sessions.

 We identified where our cash flow issues were coming from, which helped us figure out what needed to be prioritized and what needed to be pushed off.
 We were able to build a scaffolding that wasn’t there before to support what’s coming next.